Syrian army fights for road needed to remove chemical weapons

 But the mission hit a snag on Friday when Albania rejected a U.S. request to host the destruction of the most critical chemical in Syria's arsenal.

-Ghosheh said that although the deadlines are tight, Albania's decision should not immediately delay the destruction program, which started in October.
+Ghosheh said that although the deadlines are tight, Albania's decision should not immediately delay the destruction programme, which started in October.

 "There are still steps on the group to be taken," she said.